Organism Engineering Padawan (1 year paid internship)

 - Familiarity with DNA/RNA design softwares or programing for simple bioinformatic applications preferred

-To learn more about Ginkgo, check us out on Wired and BuzzFeed:
+To learn more about Ginkgo, check out some recent press:

 We also feel it’s important to point out the obvious here – there’s a serious lack of diversity in our industry and it needs to change.
 Our goal is to help drive that change.
 We hope to continue to build a company whose culture promotes inclusion and embraces how rewarding it is to work with engineers from all walks of life.
 Making biology easier to engineer is a tough nut to crack – we can’t afford to leave any talent untapped.